 - In a hot oil in a deep fry pan, add the potato balls coated with gram flour paste.

-- Potato Vada are served with green chutney and tamarind-jaggery sweet chutney.
+- Serve them hot. potato vada are served with green chutney and tamarind-jaggery sweet chutney.

 - You can also serve them with coconut chutney.